 Two and a half months after the book La setta divina was published, there still has not come a serious answer from the Focolare movement to the people who have told their stories in this book.
 We are somewhat surprised about this, but we will continue to wait somewhat more...

-letters and mails about the new book La setta divina.
-It
+of letters and mails about the new book La setta divina.

-is not possible to put all the reactions here on these
+It is not possible to put all the reactions here on

 but we will do our best to give our readers a general idea